MFauzanAP/Illegal-Parking-Detection/README.md

 - Create a web interface for the authorities to view the results of the processing pipeline.
 - Create a 3D model of illegally parked cars using the point cloud data for better visualization.
 - Investigate removing lens distortion from the images to improve the accuracy of the parking spot detection.
+- Parallelize the processing pipeline to reduce the time taken to process the images.

 # References / Resources